yyx990803/matrix.js/README.md

 ### work in progress

-A mini 3d engine using css3 3d transform matrix.
+A mini 3d engine using css3 matrix3d().